gatsbyjs/gatsby/packages/gatsby-plugin-mdx/README.md

 with Markdown media types into MDX content.

-Note that gatsby-plugin-mdx requires gatsby-source-filesystem to be present and configured to process your markdown files to correctly generate the resulting Gatsby nodes.
+Note that gatsby-plugin-mdx requires gatsby-source-filesystem to be present and configured to process local markdown files in order to generate the resulting Gatsby nodes.

 ### Configuration